erikmartinjordan/remount/README.md

 ## What does this do?

-Remount let's you import a picture (screenshot), and embed it on a background.
-You can customise the background colors (which are saved in your local storage).</p>
+Import a picture (screenshot), and embed it on a background.
+You can customise the background colours (saved in your local storage).

 ## How to use it?

-* Upload a picture (click on the center box or drag an drop)
+* Upload a picture (click on the centre box or drag and drop)
-* Select a background or customise with HEX colors
+* Select a background or customise it with HEX colours
 * Adjust the picture's position
 * Click on the download button